What Great Lakes Educational Loan Services borrowers need to know

 What is Great Lakes Educational Loan Services?

-Setting up a Great Lakes account
+How do you set up a Great Lakes account?

 To set up an online account with Great Lakes, you’ll need to provide your Social Security number, date of birth and full name.
 You’ll then create a username, password and personal identification number (which may later be used for identity verification).
 Save these details in a safe place.

 Once you set up an account, Great Lakes will need your address, phone number and email address.
 You can set up paperless statements or receive them in the mail.

 What are the loan payment options with Great Lakes?

 Great Lakes offers a variety of payment methods: